 So, we’ll be breaking down how to build a robust and efficient CIRT for your business, ensuring that you are well-prepared to handle any incident that comes your way.

-A critical incident response team manages and mitigates the impact of unexpected incidents that threaten the stability and security of a business, focusing only on severe incidents.
+A cybersecurity incident response team (CIRT) is a type of critical incident response team that manages and mitigates the impact of unexpected incidents that threaten the stability and security of a business, focusing only on severe incidents.
 The primary goal of a CIRT is to minimize the impact of an incident on the business and its customers, ensuring a swift and effective recovery.

 This specialized team is responsible for detecting incidents, coordinating responses, restoring normal operations, and maintaining clear communication with stakeholders throughout the incident.